-What Is TPS?
-Temporary Protected Status Used To Protect Thousands Of Immigrants
+Temporary Protected Status Was A Lifesaver For Thousands Of Immigrants

 On Monday, Donald Trump's administration announced that it will no longer provide Temporary Protected Status (TPS) to immigrants from certain countries.
 Citizens of officially-specified foreign citizenships — who have been displaced from their countries due to a variety of oft-tense and dangerous reasons — are expected to leave the United States in the not-so-distant future.
 For nearly 60,000 Haitians, that date is sometime in 2019.